Pelé, who made soccer 'The Beautiful Game,' dies at 82

 "He walks on the field with one of those irresistible and fatal authorities.
 I would say that of a king," penned Brazilian writer Nelson Rodrigues upon watching a 17-year-old Pelé play in 1958.

-Pelé went on to reign over global soccer for the next twenty years, including a stint for the New York Cosmos, the only team outside Brazil for which he ever played.
+Pelé went on to reign over global soccer for the next 20 years, including a stint for the New York Cosmos, the only team outside Brazil for which he ever played.

 Making soccer art